1963 Kilkenny Senior Hurling Championship

-The 1963 Kilkenny Senior Hurling Championship was the 69th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board.
+The 1963 Kilkenny Senior Hurling Championship was the 69th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board in 1887.

+Bennettsbridge were the defending champions, however, they were beaten by St Lachtain's in the semi-finals.

-On 27 October 1963, St. Lachtain's won the championship after a 1–07 to 0–03 defeat of Tullogher in the final.
-It was their second championship title overall and their first title in two championship seasons.
-It remains their last championship triumph.
+The final was played on 27 October 1963 at Nowlan Park in Kilkenny, between St Lachtain's and first-time finalists Tullogher.
+St Lachtain's won the match by 1–07 to 0–03 to claim their second championship title overall and a first title in two years.